ImperialCollegeLondon/pyrealm/README.md

 ### Source code management

-The codebase is developed in `git` with a repository at:
+The codebase is version-controlled using `git` with a repository at:

 [https://github.com/davidorme/pyrealm](https://github.com/davidorme/pyrealm)